 To get a handle on how much work Mixer is doing within your Istio deployment, and how that affects the rest of your system, you should track mixer_runtime_dispatches_total, the number of template instances dispatched to Mixer adapters.
 If increases in this metric correspond with a jump in CPU utilization within your Mixer pods past an acceptable threshold, you may want to reduce the number of instances Mixer dispatches by changing your configuration.

 Mixer tags the mixer_runtime_dispatches_total metric with the name of the adapter it is sending template instances to.
 You can group this metric by adapter to get a cross-section of the demand on your Mixer pods.
-In addition to adapters for monitoring backends like Prometheus, Mixer can dispatch instances to an adapter for compiling white– or blacklists of IP addresses, an adapter that helps perform rate limiting, and various others.
+In addition to adapters for monitoring backends like Prometheus, Mixer can dispatch instances to an adapter for allowing or denying IP addresses, an adapter that helps perform rate limiting, and various others.

 You may also be running the Kubernetes Env adapter (e.g., if you’ve used Helm to install Istio’s default chart), which stores the state of your cluster’s Kubernetes pods in memory by periodically querying the Kubernetes API server.
 The Kubernetes Env adapter combines its metadata with attributes from Envoy traffic, and produces new attributes that you can use to, for instance, generate metrics.